DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Validating the optimal estimator

 The second goal is to investigate the effect of continuum fitting when these features are masked.
 We follow the same steps outlined in section~\ref{subsec:qmle_val_nosyst}.
 The p-values are again zero without any correction.
 After the bias correction, the bootstrap covariance matrix passes the KS test with a p-value of 0.83, whereas the Gaussian covariance matrix fails with a p-value of 0.03.

 Figure~\ref{fig:continuum_bias_corrections} shows the fitted polynomial and its $1\sigma$ contours for the first nine redshift bins where the bias is detected at greater than 3$\sigma$ significance.
 The solid lines and shaded regions denote $b(k)$ for the fully contaminated mock, whereas the dashed line is $b(k)$ derived from uncontaminated mocks discussed in section~\ref{subsec:qmle_val_nosyst}.
 It is important to note that the uncertainties reflect the statistical power of a 20 times larger dataset.
 The $b(k)$ values for the contaminated mocks are larger than those for the uncontaminated case for all redshifts except $z=3.8$.
-The difference is expected since the continuum fitting bias responds to the underlying large-scale density field within the unmasked region of the forest.
+The difference is caused by the continuum-fitting response to the underlying large-scale density field within the unmasked forest region.

 We conclude that the optimal estimator with this correction term (listed in table~\ref{tab:bias_corrections}) and a bootstrap covariance matrix is accurate.